-Previous studies have shown that when using the central landmark to catheterize the IJV after a ProSeal™ LMA placement, medial deviation of the central landmark should be considered, and after placement of the ProSeal™ LMA, the central landmark could not offer a good success rate at the first puncture attempt[8].
-In our study, at the middle point, using ultrasound simulated needle puncture direction based on the central landmark, the results also showed that the success rate of IJV puncture after placement of Supreme, Guardian and I-gel was significantly reduced.
+Previous studies have shown that when using the central landmark to catheterize the IJV after a ProSeal™ LMA placement, medial deviation of the central landmark should be considered, and after placement of the ProSeal™ LMA, the central landmark does not offer a good success rate at the first puncture attempt[8].
+In our study, at the middle point, using ultrasound-simulated needle puncture direction based on the central landmark, the results also showed that the success rate of IJV puncture after placement of Supreme, Guardian and I-gel was significantly reduced.
 Among the three different types of LMA, the success rate of IJV puncture decreased more than that in the Guardian LMA.
 Arterial puncture is a common complication in the operation of IJV catheterization.
-In the previous study, the incidence of arterial puncture during IJV catheterization without LMA was 2%-17%[19].
+In a previous study, the incidence of arterial puncture during IJV catheterization without LMA was 2%-17%[19].
 After placement of the Proseal LMA, the incidence of arterial puncture was significantly increased to 31.4%[8].
-However, there are few study on the incidence of arterial puncture during IJV catheterization after placement of other types of LMA.
+However, there are few studies on the incidence of arterial puncture during IJV catheterization after placement of other types of LMA.
 Our study observed the rate of arterial puncture after placement of the three types of LMA.
 The results showed that the incidence of arterial puncture was significantly increased after placement of Supreme and Guardian LMA, which was 59.4% and 43.6% respectively; and not significantly increased after placement of I-gel LMA, which was also as high as 44.8%.
-One possible reason as to why the IJV cannulation success rate is lower and CCA puncture rate is higher in patients with LMA insertion is that the IJV overlaps with the CCA after LMA insertion and cuff inflation.
+One possible reason why the IJV cannulation success rate is lower and CCA puncture rate is higher in patients with LMA insertion is that the IJV overlaps with the CCA after LMA insertion and cuff inflation.
 Therefore, during IJV puncture at high or middle or low points, ultrasound guidance is advisable to avoid arterial puncture after placement of the LMA, no matter what type of LMA is used.

 Placement of LMA can affect blood flow of IJV and cause congestion.
-Colbert et al[20] showed that inflation of the cuff on the LMA resulted in a decrease in carotid bulb cross sectional area which resulted in a decrease in blood flow.
-The results of our study showed that the placement of Supreme, Guardian and I-gel LMA resulted in significant increase in cross sectional area and significant decrease in blood flow velocity of the IJV, and there was no significant difference between three types of LMA.
+Colbert et al[20] showed that inflation of the cuff on the LMA resulted in a decrease in carotid bulb cross-sectional area which resulted in a decrease in blood flow.
+The results of our study showed that the placement of Supreme, Guardian and I-gel LMA resulted in significant increase in cross-sectional area and significant decrease in blood flow velocity of the IJV, and there was no significant difference between three types of LMA.
 The result means that congestion of the IJV can exist when the LMA is inserted.

-This study has potential limitations.
-First, we simulated needle path, for we did not consider it ethical for us to achieve our study goals by actually passing a needle instead of simulating the needle path, because most patient observed in our study did not need catheterization of IJV for the operation, and most catheterizations of IJV in our department have been assisted by the use of ultrasound for several years.
-Secondly, we measured the cross sectional area and blood flow velocity of the IJV when the pressure of the cuff was 60 cm H2O, however we did not measure the cross sectional area and blood flow velocity of the IJV when the pressure of the cuff was higher or just above airway leak pressure.
-Thirdly, the potential for inaccuracies in the 1-2 mm range to influence our results cannot be completely eliminated.
+This study had potential limitations.
+First, we simulated the needle path, as we did not consider it ethical s to achieve our study goals by actually passing a needle instead of simulating the needle path, because most patients observed in our study did not need catheterization of IJV for the operation, and most catheterizations of IJV in our department have been assisted by the use of ultrasound for several years.
+Second, we measured the cross-sectional area and blood flow velocity of the IJV when the pressure of the cuff was 60 cm H2O; however, we did not measure the cross-sectional area and blood flow velocity of the IJV when the pressure of the cuff was higher or just above airway leak pressure.
+Third, the potential for inaccuracies in the 1-2 mm range to influence our results cannot be completely eliminated.